 - Study at the same time every day.
 For example, block off three hours each morning.

-- Study in the same place each time, maybe Tuesdays and Thursdays at a specific coffee shop.
+- Study in the same place each time.
+For example, Tuesdays and Thursdays at a specific coffee shop.

-- Study the same way each time, with the same device or note-taking method.
+- Study the same way each time.
+Use the same device or note-taking method.

 Most importantly, choose a plan you will commit to.

 Passing the CPA exam requires a significant quantity of content mastery.
-This means that you will have to memorize many things.
-There are many ways to do this.
+This means that you will have to memorize a lot of material.

-One great memorization tool is to use CPA exam study loops.
+There are several ways to implement best practice CPA memorization and review.
 Some CPA review courses have digital flashcards that customize as you answer them correctly or incorrectly.

-Whatever platform you are using, find a way to regularly revisit the material until it’s absolutely committed to memory, and then review it at regular intervals so you don’t forget.
+Whatever platform you are using, find a way to regularly revisit the material until it’s absolutely committed to memory.
+Then, review it at regular intervals, so you don’t forget.